 After arriving at Buchillon we went down to the lake.
 K stopped on the path under the trees, listened and said just one word: Silence.
 I felt he was referring not just to external silence.
 There was a broken branch on the path that he carefully put to one side.
 He had a look at the irrigation system and immediately discerned how it functioned.
 He recognized the monkey puzzle tree (Araucaria araucana) in front of the house, though it's quite exotic, and pointed out to Mary the particularly beautiful dark violet-blue petunias blooming on the balcony, which I had been tending.
-By the lakeside he told me how, in 1920, he and his brother had spent a holiday across the lake at Amphion, between Thonon and Evian: the Hôtel des Princes had been uncomfortable, with too little hot water to warm themselves after a cold swim in the lake.
+By the lakeside he told me how, in 1920, he and his brother had spent a holiday across the lake at Amphion, between

+Thonon and Evian: the Hôtel des Princes had been uncomfortable, with too little hot water to warm themselves after a cold swim in the lake.
 He assumed this was the cause of his brother's tuberculosis, which led to his early death at Ojai in 1925.

 A year later, on his way to Saanen, K stopped for lunch at Buchillon.
 As he entered the dining room, he exclaimed Huh! and for a moment covered his eyes with one hand.
 There were at that time a number of strongly coloured paintings on the wall, some of them of half-naked women; during the meal he carefully regarded the one hanging in front of him.
 Whenever K looked at something, he did so intensely and for a long time.
-He told me how, before the war, in Paris, he was shown Picasso's painting Guernica.
+He told me how, before the war, in Paris. he was shown Picasso's painting Guernica.
 After looking at it for quite a while, he had asked: What is this all about?
-Goya was an artist whom K appreciated, perhaps among other reasons because of Goya's claim to have been still learning at the age of 90, but he felt that modern artists only increased the general confusion and division by expressing chaos, aggressiveness and fragmentation.
+Goya was an artist whom K appreciated, perhaps among other reasons because of Goya's claim to have been still learning at an old age, but he felt that modern artists only increased the general confusion and division by expressing chaos, aggressiveness and fragmentation.
 When I subsequently returned to Brockwood, Dorothy Simmons10 reported that K had spoken enthusiastically about his visit to the house at Buchillon.

 While at Brockwood I was invited to attend the meetings of K with the staff and students.
 Almost everyone would look terribly serious when K entered the room.
 He would then sit in front of the assembly and, to begin with, gaze at each person one by one.
-As I felt so happy to be invited, I gave him a big smile when he looked at me.
-Radiantly, he smiled back, in a way no one had ever